-The District faces continuing capital infrastructure and cash requirements and through the Facilities Improvement Program, has been engaged in building new schools and modernizing existing schools.
+We note that Fitch and Moody's also provide a rating related to the District's general fund credit that is separate from its rating on the District's GO bonds or COPs.
+As of April 17, 2024, Fitch provides a "AA-" Issuer Default Rating (Stable Outlook) and Moody's provides a "Aa3" Issuer Rating (Stable Outlook).
+While these ratings are not directly tied to the District's GO bond or COPs ratings, they reflect these rating agencies' views on the overall financial credit profile of the District.
+The District continues to face capital program and cash requirements and through the Facilities Improvement Program, has been engaged in building new schools and modernizing existing schools.
 The costs of these requirements have and will continue to be met, in large part, through the issuance of various types of debt instruments and other long-term financial obligations.
-Under Proposition BB, Measure K, Measure R, Measure Y and Measure Q adopted by the voters in April 1997, November 2002, March 2004, November 2005 and November 2008, respectively, the District has had a combined \$20.605 billion in general obligation bond authorization for its Facilities Improvement Program, other capital projects, and the refinancing of obligations payable from the District's General Fund.
-Consequently, the District has seen an increase in its levels of debt and other obligations and needs to anticipate future issuance of debt obligations, some of which may be repaid from the District's General Fund.
-With these additional debt issuances, the effects of decisions regarding the type of issue, method of sale, and payment structure become more critical to the District's fiscal health.
+Under Proposition BB, Measure K, Measure R, Measure Y, Measure Q and Measure RR adopted by the voters in April 1997, November 2002, March 2004, November 2005, November 2008 and November 2020 respectively, the District has had a combined \$27.605 billion in general obligation bond authorization for its Facilities Improvement Program and other capital projects, including capital projects that provide General Fund relief.
+Consequently, the District has seen an increase in its levels of debt and other long-term financial obligations, some of which are repaid from the District's General Fund.
+With these additional debt issuances, the effects of decisions regarding the type of issue, method of sale, and payment structure continue to be critical to the District's fiscal health.
 To help ensure the District's creditworthiness, an established policy of managing the District's debt is essential.
 To this end, the Board of Education of the District (the "Board") recognizes this Policy to be financially prudent and in the District's best economic interest.
 In addition, the District's practices with respect to monitoring its outstanding debt issues for compliance with all Internal Revenue Service requirements and other transaction requirements are set forth in Appendix A to this Policy.